shanehofstetter/rails-i18n-vscode/README.md

 ## Known Issues

 - when removing keys from yaml files, the removed keys are still suggested in autocompletion
+- RVM not supported

 ## Release Notes

 ## Roadmap
-- [ ] evaluate and parse all yaml files from `I18n.load_path`, use existing strategy as fallback
+- [x] evaluate and parse all yaml files from `I18n.load_path`, use existing strategy as fallback
 - [ ] add a setting which when enabled shows translations in all available locales on hover
 - [ ] go to location of translation in yaml file with go-to-definition
 - [ ] go-to-definition does create key in yaml file if it does not already exist